oktadev/okta-blog/_source/_posts/2018-02-01-secure-aspnetcore-webapi-token-auth.md

 ## Get the API to Validate the Access Token

 There are two main ways to validate the access token: call the Okta API's `introspect` endpoint, or validate the token locally.
 ASP.NET already has some JWT validation stuff built in.
 Calling the Okta API has the advantage of being very specific, and most secure way.
 It does have the disadvantage that you'll need to make another API call.
 Using the local JWT validation built in to .NET means you don't have to call the API, but is less secure.
 For the purposes of the demo, it's secure enough, so you that here.
-In the `ConfigureServices()` method of the API project add the following _before_ the `services.AddMvc();` line.
+In the `ConfigureServices()` method of the API project add the following _before_ the `services.AddControllers();` line.

 ```cs

 services.AddAuthentication(options =>
 {
 	options.DefaultScheme = JwtBearerDefaults.AuthenticationScheme;